mhvelplund/scientist.java/README.md

 belongs solely to me -- not legally though, see [LICENSE](https://github.com/mhvelplund/scientist.java/blob/master/LICENSE) ;)

-The code is written to be compatible with Java 7 because not everyone gets to work with nice clean new code, but attempts have been made to make it lambda friendly for Java 8 users (lucky bastards!).

 ## Why a port of a port?

 The code-base I work with in my day job is a Java back-end with a .NET desktop